 All programs and eligible Career Center students can participate in NTHS.

 SkillsUSA is a partnership of students, teachers and industry representatives, working together to ensure America has a skilled work force.
 It helps each student excel.
 SkillsUSA is a national nonprofit organization serving teachers and high school and college students who are preparing for careers in trade, technical and skilled service occupations, including health occupations.
 It was formerly known as VICA (Vocational Industrial Clubs of America).

 Participation on the Career Center's First Robotics Team ("The Jacktown Vectors") is an exciting, unique and rewarding experience.
 It provides students with an opportunity to develop skills in creativity, engineering, team work, problem-solving, leadership, and marketing.
 Students from any high school can join, even if they do not attend the Career Center.
 The team usually starts in December with an organizational meeting and the robot building begins in January.

 JROTC Golden Knights

-The Army JROTC program offers four clubs to cadets with a "C" or better in class: The Horse Cavalry Troop, the Rifle Marksmanship Team, Raiders, and Drill & Color Guard Team.
+The Army JROTC program offers three clubs to cadets with a "C" or better in class: The Rifle Marksmanship Team, Raiders, and Drill & Color Guard Team.
 All of the clubs do weekly training and give cadets an opportunity to challenge themselves through leadership, self-discipline training, confidence building activities, and competitive events.